arg2u/chobs/README.md

 **ignore** - list of directories and files you want to ignore (default - ["target",".git"])<br>
 **delay** - how often do you need to check for updates in ms (default - 1000 ms)<br>
 **root_folder** - folder to watch (default - ".")<br>
+**exec** - command to execute.
+You should provide either in the CLI's -e flag or in config file

 ## **Sponsor**